 office: Building 16 Room 261

-Study sessions (office hours) on Mondays and Tuesdays from noon to 1pm, or by appointment
+Study sessions (office hours) on Mondays from noon to 1pm, Tuesdays 2pm to 3pm, Fridays 3:30pm to 4:30pm, or by appointment

 (Please communicate with me using the above cell phone or LCC email.
 Please do not use my LCC office phone or moodle's messages.

 Math 20 teaches ratios, proportions, percents, measurement unit conversions, and geometry to prepare students for future math courses.

 Math 25 includes a review of most Math 20 topics and greatly expands their real-life usefulness in health decisions, personal finance decisions, and business decisions.

 You will be required to learn and use specific techniques and processes that may be different from what you have used in the past, and develop your ability to communicate mathematically by showing all work in a neat and organized manner.